 I found Ollie’s packaged frozen patties to be on the large size.
 One recipe was 1.5lbs and the other was 1-3/4lbs.

 Nom Nom’s recipes are packed in 400g patties (just under a pound), which I think is easier as it helps make sure you don’t have left over fresh food sitting in the fridge longer than you’d like.

-Ollie’s meals should be eaten within 4 days after defrosting, whereas Nom Nom’s are good for up to 7 days after defrosting.
+Ollie fresh dog food should be eaten within 4 days after defrosting, whereas Nom Nom’s are good for up to 7 days after defrosting.

 Of course, we can’t fully compare the two without talking about costs.
 I compared them based on the dollar per pound basis.
 This is especially because the moisture and calorie content of these fresh dog foods don’t vary all that much from brand to brand, whereas the serving sizes of their meal plans do vary quite a bit.

-Ollie comes in at about $6/lb which sits at the middle of the fresh dog food price spectrum.
+Ollie’s dog food comes in at about $6/lb which sits at the middle of the fresh dog food price spectrum.
 Nom Nom comes in at about $4/lb which is quite affordable.

-Considering how much more tasty Nom Nom is than Ollie, to me it’s a no-brainer which fresh dog food is a more delicious choice for your pup – go with Nom Nom!CLICK HERE: Get my best deal for Nom Nom →
+Both brands are definitely better than traditional dog food.
+However, considering how much more tasty Nom Nom is than Ollie, to me it’s a no-brainer which fresh dog food is a more delicious choice for your pup – go with Nom Nom!CLICK HERE: Get my best deal for Nom Nom →